Support for people with a learning disability

-Our sensors can detect situations that may be dangerous or uncomfortable, alerting our control centre so they can trigger an appropriate response.
+Our sensors can detect situations that may be dangerous or uncomfortable, alerting our alarm response centre so they can trigger an appropriate response.
 A potential package for supporting people with a learning difficulty could include the following sensors and services:

 When smoke or fire is detected an alarm will automatically be sounded in the home.
-Our control centre will also be notified and if necessary the operator will contact the emergency services.
+Our alarm response centre will also be notified and if necessary the operator will contact the emergency services.